Area-53-Robotics/53D-High-Stakes-Notebook/entries/redirect-mech/test.typ

 = Range of Motion (Lift)
 == Background
-In our  #entry-reference(title: "Redirect Mech v1", type: "select", date: datetime(year: 2024, month: 10, day: 10)), we chose to use a four-bar lift because of its simplicity and height.
+In our  #entry-reference(title: "Redirect Mechanism v1", type: "select", date: datetime(year: 2024, month: 10, day: 10)), we chose to use a four-bar lift because of its simplicity and height.
 It is important that our four-bar lift can consistently reach its highest height.
 Before we tested the redirect mechanism, we measured its maximum height of 28.56 inches.

 == Hypothesis
 We believe that the redirect mechanism will consistently reach 26 inches.